J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 Anna Pelgrim worked on interface design and user scenarios<BR>
 Jurre Ongering came up with the Name<BR>
 Emma Pareschi helped with electronics and sensors<BR>
-Jan-Maarten Luursema owns the problem
+Jan-Maarten Luursema owns the problem<BR><BR>
+Also special thanks to the Waag for making this possible!